AadarshDevi/FloatDataVisualizer/README.md

 # 2025-2026 Mate Float
 This repository is for the releases of the Float Data Recorder.
-So it will not have any of the project's code.<br>
 To know the technology used, check out _**Project Information**_ below.

 # Table of Contents / Documentation